-The Empire 100 Western Art Show & Sale began 14 years ago to raise funds for the preservation of the historic Empire Ranch Headquarters.
-This juried art exhibition & sale has grown in stature to become a premiere art show featuring established and emerging artists specializing in Western art.
+The Empire 100 Western Art Show & Sale was established in 2000 by Chair Marion Hyland, with the purpose of showcasing fine Western art while raising funds for the preservation of the historic Empire Ranch Headquarters.
+The juried art exhibition & sale has grown in stature to become a premiere art show featuring established and emerging artists specializing in Western art.
 The art show is named “Empire 100″ to reflect the number of pieces selected for the show.
 Artwork is selected through a jury process that examines hundreds of submissions to offer an unparalleled selection of Western art.
 Ranging from impressionistic and traditional Western art subjects, to plein air landscapes, to colorful still lifes, the show offers something for every collector.
 The Empire 100 Western Art Show & Sale is a not-to-be-missed event for the serious collector, or for the individual who wants the opportunity to see and purchase superb Western art.
 The show also features entries of “Empire-inspired art” – artwork inspired by images and scenes at the historic Empire Ranch in Sonoita, Arizona.

 We are proud to welcome the 2014 Empire 100 Featured Artist: Carol Swinney.
 Originally from Casper, Wyoming, Carol spends time between travels in Wyoming and her second home in Tucson.
 Carol paints with a palette knife instead of a brush, and is nationally recognized for her richly textured and expressive artwork.
 Carol’s inspiration comes from location painting in the majestic Rocky Mountain of Colorado, the Catalina Mountains of Tucson, and the Grand Teton Mountains in Wyoming.
 Carol has won numerous awards and honors and has had many solo shows and exhibitions shows at the National Museum of Wildlife Art, the Gilcrease Museum, the Briscoe Museum of Western Art, the CM Russell Museum and the Desert Caballeros Western Museum, and the Clymer Museum.
 Carol is a Master Signature Member of American Woman Artists.